 How You Can Support the Cause (and Be a Responsible Tourist)

 While we always strive to uphold the key principles of responsible tourism, we also expect tourists to collaborate with us.
-It's our earnest appeal to travellers to act as responsible tourists.
+It's our earnest appeal to travellers to act as a responsible tourist.
 While you enjoy discovering new places and interacting with new people, you should make it a point to contribute towards the preservation of travel destinations, cultures and environments.
-Being a responsible tourist isn't hard – all it means is making some responsible choices.
+Being a responsible tourist is isn't hard – all it means is making some responsible choices.
 Here's how you can help us -

 Elderly people must also be respected, regardless of what backgrounds they come from.
 Before you start clicking images, you should make sure you aren't violating any government/local guidelines.
 There are some places where you'll need permission in advance to take pictures.